Neural Collapse-Inspired Multi-Label Federated Learning under Label-Distribution Skew: Introduction

 \section{Introduction}

-Federated Learning (FL) has emerged as a promising framework for analysing sensitive data, particularly in domains like healthcare imaging, where privacy and legal constraints prevent direct data sharing.
-However, most existing FL approaches are limited to basic multi-class classification tasks, failing to account for more realistic scenarios where multiple labels frequently co-occur within a single sample.
-For instance, many diseases are interrelated, and patients often present with multiple conditions or symptoms simultaneously, rather than a single isolated issue.
-This multi-label nature of real-world data is often overlooked.
-Another core challenge in FL is data heterogeneity across clients, as each client (e.g., hospital) may possess a uniquely skewed data distribution.
-This variation arises from differences in geography, population demographics, medical facilities, and clinical expertise.
-As a result, clients may exhibit label imbalance, including majority, minority, or even missing (vacant) classes.
-Under multi-label scenarios, such heterogeneity becomes even more pronounced, making collaboration across clients significantly more difficult.
-Figure~\ref{fig1: abstract} illustrates this scenario, demonstrating that hospitals may hold datasets containing various sets of dermatological conditions.
+Federated Learning (FL) enables collaborative model training on sensitive data, particularly in medical imaging, where privacy regulations and legal constraints prohibit data sharing.
+However, most existing FL methods primarily target standard multi-class classification and overlook more realistic scenarios in which multiple objects or conditions co-occur within a single sample.
+For instance, many diseases are interrelated, and patients frequently present with multiple concurrent conditions.
+Meanwhile, each client (e.g., hospital) may have a uniquely skewed data distribution due to variations in geography, population demographics, medical facilities, and clinical expertise.
+In this paper, we study multi-label FL under label-skew settings, where each client’s local data is highly imbalanced and can substantially deviate from the global distribution.
+Figure~\ref{fig1: abstract} illustrates this scenario, showing that clients possess heterogeneous data distributions and distinct label dependency patterns.
+Without sharing raw data, our goal is to collaboratively train a global model that performs well across all target classes.